 Now that I’ve got it, what do I do with it?
-Ever ask yourself that question?
-I did right after I made this mango hot sauce.
+I asked myself that question after I made this mango hot sauce.

 1 large mango, peeled and cubed

 1/3 cup water

 2 tablespoons cider vinegar

-- 3 garlic cloves, peeled and minced
+3 garlic cloves, peeled and minced

-- ½ Scotch bonnet or habanero pepper, minced
+1/2 Scotch bonnet or habanero pepper, minced

-- ½ teaspoon turmeric
+1/2 teaspoon turmeric

-- ½ teaspoon ground dry mustard
+1/2 teaspoon ground dry mustard

-- ½ teaspoon sugar
+1/2 teaspoon sugar

-- ¼ teaspoon salt
+1/4 teaspoon salt

 - Combine all ingredients in a small saucepan over low heat.